microsoft/MTC_IPaaSWorkshop/README.md

 ### 10. [End-to-End Functional Test](./10-end-to-end-test.md)

-This module will tie everything together deomonstrating and executing end to end functionality.
+This exercise will tie everything together deomonstrating and executing end to end functionality.

 ### 11. [End-to-End Monitoring](./11-end-to-end-monitoring.md)

-In the final module you'll demonstrate end-to-end monitoring by utilizing distributed tracing across all involved services.
+In the final exercise you'll demonstrate end-to-end monitoring by utilizing distributed tracing across all involved services.

 ## Additional Considerations